-- Zero-income households meet with their public housing site manager or Section 8 case manager every six months, so that staff can provide referrals to community service providers and check on progress towards obtaining an income source. - The proration of subsidy for mixed-status families is simplified so that a flat \$100 monthly reduction in assistance is applied to the household, regardless of the number of ineligible members. - The ceiling rent for public housing is set to match Section 8 payment standards.
+- Home Forward has removed the set subsidy proration amount for mixed status families and replaced it with a proration of \$1 after reviewing impacts on overall agency finances, per-voucher costs, and a review of demographics of impacted households.
+This analysis revealed a large impact on households with minor children compared against minor impacts on overall agency annual budget and per unit voucher costs. - The ceiling rent for public housing is set to match Section 8 payment standards.
 There is no flat-rent option. - Home Forward has created a separate "release of information" form to supplement the HUD Form 9886, in order to obtain a release of information that covers the appropriate biennial or triennial review cycle. - For Section 8 households where the gross rent of the unit exceeds the applicable payment standard, Home Forward will approve the tenancy at initial occupancy so long as the household share does not exceed 50 percent of the household's gross income. - When a Section 8 household is approved to move and the identified unit has a gross rent that exceeds the payment standard, Home Forward will use the existing income verification on file to test for affordability.
 Home Forward will not require a re-examination to verify income for this purpose, unless the family requests it. - When a Section 8 household reports a change in family size, if the household has resided in their unit for at least 12 months, Home Forward will require an interim review.
 Any changes to voucher size, payment standard and subsidy calculation will be effective 120 days after the interim review. - The earned income disallowance is eliminated. - All GOALS participants are included in the rent reform calculation. - Home Forward uses actual past income to determine annual income for participant families. - All income sources used to determine a household's public housing rent or Section 8 assistance are the same as currently defined by HUD, with the following exceptions: - The value of any asset or the value of any income derived from that asset is not used in the rent calculation, except when the asset makes regular payments (quarterly or more often) to the resident or participant.
 However, the value of assets or the value of any income derived from assets is used to determine initial eligibility.
 Home Forward allows households to self-certify assets with a net value of \$5,000 or less. - All earned income of full-time students age 18 and over is excluded from the rent calculation, unless they are the head, co-head or spouse of the household. - Student financial assistance is considered only for the purpose of determining eligibility.
-Student financial assistance is not used to determine annual income for rent and subsidy calculation. - All adoption assistance payments are excluded from the rent calculation. - Households have the option to not report income that is not used in the rent calculation, such as foster care payments.
+Student financial assistance is not used to determine annual income for rent and subsidy calculation. - All adoption assistance payments are excluded from the rent calculation.

+Households have the option to not report income that is not used in the rent calculation, such as foster care payments.
 However, Home Forward will accept income reporting of such sources for use in determining affordability of a unit.
 Home Forward permits families to rent units where the family share is up to 50% of their gross income.